mrtz-dvlpr/linux_cheatsheet/README.md

 umask u=rw,g= ,o=
 chmod +x myfile
 execute (x character) means that they can see the files inside it, have a look if dir has not x

+-- link
+vi new_file
+ln new_file hard_link
+ln -s new_file soft_link
+find . -type l
+To remove links, you can use the rm or unlink command.